oulib-data-projects/OULib-instructor-training/_episodes/04-expertise.md

 have mental models that work well enough for most situations.
 How are experts different from both of these groups?

-> ## What Is An Expert?
-> What is something that you are an expert in?
-How does your experience
-> when you are acting as an expert differ from when you are not an expert?
->
-> This discussion should take about 5 minutes.
-{: .challenge}

 In reviewing the answers to the question above you will find that the expert experience amounts to much more than just knowing more facts.